Common Applicant Questions

 - No requirement to utilize any paid time off (PTO) Medical Leave of Absence.

-- The House Officer requesting a medical leave of absence related to pregnancy are provided six weeks after date of delivery for a vaginal delivery and up to eight weeks after date of cesarean delivery with full salary continuation and benefits.
+- The House Officer requesting a medical leave of absence related to pregnancy is provided six weeks after date of delivery for a vaginal delivery and up to eight weeks after date of cesarean delivery with full salary continuation and benefits.
 These individuals may then use their available paid GME Parental Leave (six weeks paid leave)

 Parental and Caregiver Leave of Absence